If there’s one thing I spend way too much time on in life, its the process of grocery shopping.

-Practically any juice you buy will be pasteurized at temps between 145 and 280 F to kill off any bacteria.
+Practically any juice you buy will be pasteurized at temps between 145 and 280 degrees Fahrenheit to kill off any bacteria.

 Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you’re actually getting it in the form of ascorbic acid, which has been added after the pasteurization.

 Assuming the product is charging a premium price for having it as an additive, wouldn’t it make more sense to just buy a big tub of ascorbic acid powder for pennies per ounce instead of paying $1 more for vitamin C infused water or cereal?